jeremytammik/RevitLookup/README.md

 on [RevitLookup for Revit 2020](https://boostyourbim.wordpress.com/2019/04/16/revit-lookup-for-revit-2020), which I also added to the [installer folder](installer) in  [RevitLookup2017-2020.msi](installer/RevitLookup2017-2020.msi).
+Says he:

+> I’ve added some conditional compilation and multiple configurations so that the single solution can be used to build against any version of Revit 2017-2020.

 <a name="caveat"></a>
 ## Caveat &ndash; RevitLookup Cannot Snoop Everything